joequery/mrbc-playground/README.md

 mrbc, the mruby compiler, is a utility provided by the [mruby project][0]. mrbc compiles your ruby program into byte code.
-The mruby project is still in preliminary stages, but issues and pull requests are welcome.
+The mruby project is still in preliminary stages, but they welcome issues and pull requests.

 This project allows for quick/fun experimentation with the mrbc compiler by taking care of the compiler/linker options for you.
 A simple `make`, and your